Clarifai/docs/docs/api-guide/advanced-topics/pagination.md

 **Paginate your data batches**
 <hr />

 Many API calls are paginated.
+You can provide `page` and `per_page` params to the API request, and your results will be split into pages.

+The `page` params indicates the page number⁠—defaults to 1.
+The `per_page` params indicates the number of results that will be contained in each page⁠—defaults to 128.
+You can get up to 1,000 results per page.

-You can provide `page` and `per_page` params to the API.
-In the example below, we are getting all inputs and specifying to start at page 2 and get back 20 results per page.
+In the example below, we are getting all inputs and specifying to start at page 2 and get 20 results per page.

 :::info
 The initialization code used in the following example is outlined in detail on the [client installation page.](../../api-overview/api-clients#client-installation-instructions)